 To improve your aim in Warzone Pacific, you have to start with your settings.
 Using data from the game’s top players, here are the best Warzone controller settings on console and PC.
 This includes settings for Aim Assist, Response Curve, Deadzone, and of course, the best sensitivity for Warzone.

-Aiming in any FPS (first-person shooter) is dictated primarily by preference and outlying factors like controller type, so you should, ultimately, just use the settings that feel right to you.
+Aiming in any FPS (first-person shooter) is dictated primarily by preference and outlying factors like controller type, so you should use the settings that feel right to you.
 However, there are some universal guidelines you can use in order to maximize your in-game performance.

 Alongside our own in-game personal experience, we’ve additionally compiled data from 13 of Warzone’s best controller players in the game, including the likes of Aydan, SuperEvan, and Tommey.